sanand0/til/questions.md

 - What do you do in your spare time, on weekends?
 - What's most important to you right now?
 - What got you into this line of business?
-- What do you like most about what you're doing?
 - Where do you decide based on emotion more than reason?
 - What's something you probably know better than anyone else?
 Mine may be Calvin & Hobbes
 - What's an unusual habit you have that you love?